 The website below translates Joc de Leagane as “Cradle Song” [not Cradle Dance], labels the song a lullaby, and offers a slightly different translation;

 Conclusion: The song Mama când m-a legānat is a popular doina/lullaby, sometimes called Joc de Leagane.
-The song may have been used some time ago as part of a ceremony where mothers celebrated the survival of their young children on the occasion of their midwife’s birthday.
-That ceremony no longer exists, but one local singing group was filmed in 1990 singing the song while walking, one holding a representation of a child.
+The song likely stood alone, though was also likely sung in a sărbătoarea nepoatelor.
+Kligman says the celebration was still going strong in the 1980’s, and one local singing group was filmed in 1990 singing the song while walking, one holding a representation of a child.
 It appears the footwork is secondary to the song.
 Joc de Leagane is to me a dubious candidate for a “village” dance, which is usually a choreography independent of whatever music is at hand.
 No examples of the dance can be found in Romania on today’s internet.
-It could possibly be a 1stG dance from an obscure village kept alive in some form by a local performing group, but it’s more likely a folk song retrofitted to a choreography.
+It could possibly be a 1stG dance from an obscure village kept alive in some form by a local performing group, but it’s more likely a folk song with added choreography.
 To call Joc de Leagane a dance is to me putting the cart before the horse.